 |Monocytes: red marrow||Monocytes: non-specific immune response|

 |Platelets < 1%||Megakaryocytes: red marrow||Hemostasis|

-Erythrocytes/ Red blood cells
+Erythrocytes/red blood cells (RBCs)

-Leukocytes/White blood cells
+Leukocytes/white blood cells (WBCs)

 - Monocytes stand out in the blood smear due to their size (15–20 μm).
 Monocytes typically have a kidney-shaped nucleus, and the cytoplasm appears pale grey under a light microscope.
-Monocytes are very rare (6% of the leukocytes) and circulate only one to three days in the blood.
+Monocytes are very rare (6% of the leukocytes) and circulate only 1–3 days in the blood.
 During this time, they mature to macrophages, which then migrate into the tissue.
 Accordingly, monocytes are sparse in peripheral blood smears.